Call for paper: Special Issue

-The author has the difficulty in online submission, can send by email to following address: email@example.com and firstname.lastname@example.org
+The author has the difficulty in online submission, can send your manuscript by email to the following address: email@example.com and firstname.lastname@example.org

 Submission of a paper implies that it has not been published previously, that it is not under consideration for publication elsewhere, and that if accepted it will not be published elsewhere in the same form, in English or in any other language, without the written consent of the publisher.
 Submissions should be original and comprise previously unpublished data, interpretations, or syntheses.
 Invited review papers will also be considered.